 2007 — First Gyroscopic Mouse

-Air mice do not need two-dimensional surfaces to operate.
+Air mice do not need two-dimensional surfaces to function.
 Thanks to some accelerometers, you can just wave the mice around in midair.
 Pictured is the Logitech MX Air.

 2010 — First 3-D Mouse

 A 3-D world needs a 3-D mouse.
 This particular example comes from Axsotic and incorporates six degrees of freedom.
-In addition to moving the ball laterally in three axes, you can spin it around in three axes, too.
+Additionally, to move the ball laterally in three axes, you can spin it around in three axes, too.

 2010 — First Hands-Free Mouse

-The mouse is all about converting physical gestures into movements on a computer screen, but we’re getting away from needing a mouse to do that.
-Microsoft’s Kinect system is just the first to take a stab at this, and pretty soon we’ll have gesture capture systems built into our laptops and even our cell phones.
+The mouse is all about converting physical gestures into movements on a computer screen.
+However, we’re getting away from needing a mouse to do that.
+Microsoft’s Kinect system is just the first to try this.
+Soon, gesture capture systems will be built into our laptops.
+They will even be in our cell phones.

 Next — First Commercial Brain-Controlled Interface

 Brain control is the future of the mouse.
-While the current generation of mind-reading headsets isn’t quite capable of mouse control, at the rate that technology is advancing, can it be far off?
+The current generation of mind-reading headsets isn’t quite capable of mouse control.
+However, at the rate that technology is advancing, can it be far off?
+Who will write the next chapter in the history of the mouse?